 This healthy granola recipe is sweetened with some applesauce and a spoonful of honey.
-Overall, this granola contains a fraction of the sugar content of a supermarket brand.
-And of course it is full of oats which have numerous health benefits.
-Good for your heart, lowers cholesterol, lowers blood sugar levels and high in fibre.
-If you want to read more about the health benefits of oats, click here.
+This low sugar granola contains a fraction of the sugar content of a supermarket brand.
+And of course it is full of wholegrain oats which have numerous health benefits.
+They are good for your heart, lower cholesterol, lower blood sugar levels and are high in fibre.
+Read more about the health benefits of oats.

-Low sugar granola is also incredibly easy to make.
+Low sugar healthy applesauce granola is also incredibly easy to make.
 You just need one bowl, a baking sheet, and a handful of everyday pantry ingredients.

 Ingredients